jonatanklosko/meow/README.md

 Meow.Runner.run(model)
 ```

-Then you you can simply run the script
+Then you can simply run the script

 ```shell
 $ elixir example.exs